-It can take months to fill C-level positions as you search for candidates that have the perfect combination of experience, availability, and cost.
+It can take months to fill C-level positions as you search for candidates who have the perfect combination of experience, availability, and cost.
 Rather than leaving the company to founder during the search, hiring a fractional executive is a way to keep forward momentum and improvement going.

 Getting the right leadership team can make or break high-potential companies.